 Last, we showed a simple CEDAR implementation on FPGA that enables the client application to perform a fast reading of counter estimation at any given time.
 Our implementation consumes a relatively small space for the CEDAR logic part and can support high bit rates.
 We synthesized our FPGA to support a bit stream of 5.4Gbps, and expect an equivalent ASIC implementation to support tens of Gbps.

 ACKNOWLEDGEMENT

-The authors would like to thank William Backshi for the CEDAR implementation on FPGA, as well as Ran Manevich and Ori Rottenstreich for their helpful comments.
-The work was partly supported by the European Research Council Starting Grant n°210389, as well as the Loewengart Research Fund, an Intel research grant on Heterogeneous Computing, and the Hasso Plattner Center for Scalable Computing.
+The authors would like to thank William Backshi for the CEDAR implementation on FPGA.
+The work was partly supported by the European Research Council Starting Grant $n^{\circ}210389$ .